 The best kind of teacher is one who is patient, can explain things in a way that you understand, gives you time to process, nurtures your fortes as well as your pianos (as it were) and has a clear idea of what is good for you as a performer.
 One that allows you to explore music and gain other singers and teachers input, safe in the knowledge that you will return to them as your secure base to discuss what you have learnt.

 I’ve been lucky because my very first teacher, Louise Ryan, was fabulous in every way and I learnt all the basics from her.
 We are still friends.
 An important teacher, Vetta Wise, was a font of knowledge and created numerous opportunities for me in recent years.
-My current teacher, Diana Moore, is pure inspiration.
-A professional in the field with relevant anecdotes and an understanding of every performers fears and dreams.
-A teacher who knows how to explain technique and is in tune with their pupils.
-And it never hurts to be greeted with a smile and a hug before each lesson.
+Diana Moore and Gail Pearson are pure inspirations.
+Professionals in the field with relevant anecdotes and an understanding of every performers fears and dreams.
+Teachers who know how to explain technique and are in tune with their pupils.
+And it never hurts to be greeted with a smile.